zgub/pexync/README.md

 - [ ] struct padding adjustment
 - [ ] context.Done should send FIn to all workers
 - [ ] proto checksums?
+- [ ] change only meta if only meta was changed

 ## Ideas